It’s been a while since I wrote about my little brother, Noah.

 Last December, almost a year ago, I had asked Noah a couple of simple questions and got the best letter in the mail back and shared it with you guys here: A Letter From a Prisoner.

-So now I wanted to share with you a letter he asked me to write to him.
+So now I wanted to share with you a letter to a prisoner, my brother, that he asked me to write to him.

 One of his good buddies got married a few months back, and they made this giant cardboard cut-out of Noah’s head and were sharing it on social media.
 It had me laughing SOOOO hard.
 I shared the photo on our Instagram stories and the response of people sending me private DMs left me in tears.
 I quickly realized I don’t share enough about this part of my life and it’s a huge part.